jernchr11/ti-84-greyscale-tetris/README.md

 # Greyscale Tetris
-An awesome game of Tetris for the TI-83 and TI-84 calculators. 🙂
+An awesome game of Tetris for the TI-83 and TI-84 calculators that I wrote in 2008. 🙂

 For more info about uploading the game to your calculator, see https://www.ticalc.org/archives/files/fileinfo/429/42979.html.